Our Services

 The typical process for a diagnostic evaluation of learning concerns involves:

-1st appointment - Intake appointment held with the client, or parent/guardian if the client is a minor.
+1st appointment - Intake appointment held with the client and parent/guardian if the client is a minor.
 This appointment is to discuss your concerns, identify goals for the process, and discuss developmental history.
 This appointment can be a video visit or in-person.

 4th appointment - Approximately 2 weeks after your last testing appointment, a feedback meeting is held to review all results, any diagnoses, and recommendations for school, home and/or work.
 A comprehensive written report is also provided.